-- When the term "loaf" occurs by itself, it means "loaf of bread." - Bread dough is usually made with something that makes it rise, such as yeast. - Bread can also be made without yeast so that it does not rise.
-In the Bible this is called "unleavened bread" and was used for the Jews' passover meal. - Since bread was the main food for many people in biblical times, this term is also used in the Bible to refer to food in general.
-(See: Synecdoche) - The term "bread of the presence" referred to twelve loaves of bread that were placed on a golden table in the tabernacle or temple building as a sacrifice to God.
+- Since bread was the main food for many people in biblical times, this term is also used in the Bible to refer to food in general.
+(See: Synecdoche) Many times the term "bread" can be translated more generally as "food." - The phrase "bread of the presence" refers to twelve loaves of bread that were placed on a golden table in the tabernacle or temple building as a sacrifice to God.
 These loaves represented the twelve tribes of Israel and were only for the priests to eat.
-This could be translated as "bread showing that God lived among them." - The figurative term "bread from heaven" referred to the special white food called "manna" that God provided for the Israelites when they were wandering through the desert. - Jesus also called himself the "bread that came down from heaven" and the "bread of life." - When Jesus and his disciples were eating the Passover meal together before his death, he compared the unleavened Passover bread to his body which would be wounded and killed on a cross. - Many times the term "bread" can be translated more generally as "food."
+This could be translated as "bread showing that God lived among them." - The term "bread from heaven" refers to the special white food called "manna" that God provided for the Israelites when they were wandering through the desert.
+Jesus also called himself the "bread that came down from heaven" and the "bread of life."